 By mom-from-missouri from NW Missouri

 Pre-shredded cheese is expensive so I have come up with a cheaper way to have this convenience.
 When I buy a block of cheese, I go ahead and grate the whole thing.
-I then put the cheese in a gallon freezer zip lock bag with a rounded tablespoon of cornstarch.

 I buy cheese ends cheap, shred them in a food processor, and use as toppings on all kinds of food.
 I also use the shredded cheese to make mac 'n cheese, etc.